brenton-leighton/ros_docker/README.md

 The containers can be run directly from the compose file, however:
 - You should run the container from the script at least once to ensure the home directory exists on the host (if not, it will be created by the root user)
-- If your ID on the host is not 1000 (if you are the first or only user it should be 1000) you need to either set the `USER_ID` variable or edit the value in the compose files
+- If your user ID on the host is not 1000 (if you are the first or only user it should be 1000) you need to either export the `USER_ID` environment variable with the correct value or edit the value in the compose file
 - The GUI containers (with `desktop` in their names) should probably not be run directly because the scripts do some additional checks of variables and directories

 The containers can also be run from a [`devcontainer`](https://containers.dev/), e.g.: